Version 4, 04 February 2026

 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under Data Protection legislation to notify you of the information contained in this privacy notice.

-We may change this Privacy Notice from time to time.
-Please check this policy frequently to ensure you are aware of the most recent version and the date that it was last updated.
+We may update this Privacy Notice from time to time.
+Please check this notice frequently to ensure you are aware of the most recent version and the date that it was last updated.

 Our contact details